 So marketing teams are asking themselves, if our buyers are using review sites, what are they seeing?
 Second, there are more options.
 It’s a space that has been developing, and in which some organizations have established a presence and have continued to improve their offering.

 Corporate marketing/brand marketing and customer marketing are in the best position to manage a review site strategy.
-The potential impact areas for review sites are the jurisdiction of those functions, or adjacent to them: reputation management, demand marketing, customer insights, customer advocacy, SEO.
+The potential impact areas for these sites are the jurisdiction of those functions, or adjacent to them: reputation management, demand marketing, customer insights, customer advocacy, SEO.

 The benefits apply organization-wide—for example, sales benefits from the demand generation impact; product management from the customer insights.

 So it’s worth getting input from all of those functions in developing a strategy and in regularly confirming it’s accomplishing objectives and meeting needs.
 Owning execution, reporting on it, building the business case for it—those activities fit into marketing.